-To use this feature, connect a shielded patch cord from the Tuner Out jack on your 550x to the input jack on your tuner.
+To use this feature, connect a shielded patch cord from the Tuner Out jack on your 750x to the input jack on your tuner.
 Turn the amplifier on and you're ready to go.
-If you do not wish to monitor your sound during the tuning process, you may turn down the Master Volume.
+If you do not wish to monitor your sound during the tuning process, you may turn down the Master Volume or set the Speaker On/Off switch to "Off".